Fast, affordable Internet access for all.

 Connecting a new customer to the network costs between $1200 and $2000 due to the labor costs of connecting the wire to the house from the pole, internal wiring to bring the connection inside, and the electronic device to receive the signal from the central office.

-An average residential subscriber may generate $87/month of revenue while each customer consumers about $28 worth of content per month.
+An average residential subscriber may generate $87/month of revenue while each customer consumes about $28 worth of content per month.
 Ignoring the additional costs of running the network, it can take 2-3 years for a new customer to pay off the initial connection cost; multiple years before that residential customer can create a profit for the network owner.

 These costs are all in addition to the costs of running fiber all over town and building an expensive head end to shelter even more expensive electronic equipment.
 Turning a profit inside of five years is rare.
 Fortunately, fiber lasts for many decades.